 Duck poop variations

-Duck poop comes in 3 varieties:
+Duck poop comes in 3 parts:

 - The whiteness in poop is related to the amount of protein they are eating and its digestion.
+These are called urates.

 - The poop imitates the color of the food eaten when the food has some undigested parts.
 If they are eating beetroot, they’ll poop red.
 And, that’s fine.